Sulbutiamine (Arcalion) – 200 mg x 60 capsules

 Thiamin (vitamin B1) is essential for a healthy mind and body, fighting fatigue (asthenia), aiding concentration, and improving memory.
 However, Thiamin doesn’t easily cross the blood/brain barrier when taken as a supplement, which is where Sulbutiamine comes in.

 Sulbutiamine is a form of Thiamine that crosses the blood/brain barrier quickly and easily.
-When it is absorbed in the brain, sulbutiamine acts as a nootropic, improving energy production in the brain cells and enhancing cognitive ability.

 To improve physical capabilities,Sulbutiamine helps the body convert food into energy more efficiently.
 It also improves the function of the central nervous system by increasing levels of key neurotransmitter acetylcholine and strengthens “myelin sheaths”, the protective coverings of our nerves.